 First thing, preheat the oven to 350 degrees.
 Line your cookie sheets with parchment paper or silicone mats.
 If you bake a lot, I highly recommend getting a set of silicone baking mats (I use these).
 They help cookies to bake evenly in the oven - and just toss them in the dishwasher to clean, easy peasy!

-In a medium bowl, combine dry ingredients - flour, baking soda, and salt.
+In a medium bowl, combine dry ingredients - flour, baking powder, and salt.
 With a whisk, combine the mixture very thoroughly.
 Set aside.

 I find it easier to zest my lemon before I start making the dough.
 Wash your lemon very well to start.
 Using a lemon zester or a small cheese grater (if you don’t have either of these here are a few more clever ways to zest!)
 Shave off about ½ teaspoon of zest (or even more if you want an even bigger kick of freshness in your cookies).
 You can set the zest aside and save the inside of the lemons for another use (maybe this glaze).